Alfa-Guy/hotel/README.md

 # hotel
-this is my first repo
+this is my first git Repository